Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > executor to line 10, again.
 And so on, for ever.
 That is, this code
 > disables the guarantee that Takamaka transactions always terminate,
 > possibly with an `OutOfGasError`.
 This code could be used for
-> a DOS attack to a @Type node.
+> a DOS attack to a Hotmoka node.
 Although this code cannot be written in Java,
 > it is well possible to write it directly, with a bytecode editor,
-> and submit it to a @Type node, that will reject it, thanks to point 19.
+> and submit it to a Hotmoka node, that will reject it, thanks to point 19.

 19. If a method or constructor is annotated as `@ThrowsException`, then it is public.
 20. If a method is annotated as `@ThrowsException` and overrides another method,